George Saunders wins Man Booker Prize 2017 for his novel ‘Lincoln in the Bardo’

 American writer George Saunders was named the winner of the Man Booker Prize 2017 for his novel Lincoln in the Bardo.
 He is the second author from the United States to receive the award for fiction writing.

 Judges praised the book as “utterly original” and “deeply moving”, the BBC reported.
-The award comes with a cash prize of £50,000 (around Rs 4.3 crore).
+The award comes with a cash prize of £50,000 (around Rs 43 lakh).

 “Fiction is a way of making us endure ambiguity and see truth,” Sanders said at a press conference after he was declared the winner.
 “Thank you for this great honour, which I hope to live up to with the rest of my work, for the rest of my life.”